 The kind of patterns it develops, will provide you enough information to make future predictions regarding you trades.

 Also, the kind of attention Japanese candlestick charts have received, there is no comparison to other chart types.
 It is easy to understand & interpret at the same time, with great accuracy.
-Few questions every trader or investor has related to candlestick charts:

 This is a best guide for beginners as well as experienced traders and for all who love technical analysis.
 Here, we will not only going to understand how to read candlesticks charts, rather how to implement while doing day trading, plus short term investing.